mm-mazhar/Data-Analysis-and-Visualization-on-Ecommerce-Dataset/README.md

 https://www.kaggle.com/zusmani/pakistans-largest-ecommerce-dataset

-Following are the task performed:
+Following are the tasks performed:

 Task 1 • What is the best-selling category?
 Task 2 • Visualize payment method and order status frequency